caezsar/puppet-nginx/README.md

 nginx::base_domain_proxy_pass: 'http://10.10.10.10:80'
 ```

-However, you could use one of the defined upstream servers from above.
+However, you could use one of the above defined upstream servers.
 So, the above line should have the below content:
-### When you referencing a upstream  backend server, make sure you define the backend in hiera .
+### When you referencing a upstream backend server in `base_domain_proxy_pass`, make sure you previously define the backend in hiera.
 ```
 nginx::base_domain_proxy_pass: 'http://to_10.10.10.10'
 ```

-To redirect all requests to comming to resource2, add the below line.
+To redirect all requests to comming to `resource2`, add the below line.
 We also are referencing a pre-defined upstream server.

 ```
-# Redirect https://domain.com/resource2 to http://to_20.20.20.20 upstream defined above in hiera.
+# Redirect https://domain.com/resource2 requests to http://to_20.20.20.20 upstream backend previously defined in hiera.
 nginx::resource2_domain_proxy_pass: 'http://to_20.20.20.20'
 ```

-This line will insert the follwoing block in Nginx configuration file defined for your domain:
+This line will insert the follwoing block of code in your domain conf file:

 ```
     location /resource2 {